-You usually start by seeing your GP if you have symptoms.
-They examine you and might refer you for tests or to a specialist.
-Some people may be diagnosed with cancer of unknown primary during tests for another condition.
+Most people are diagnosed with cancer of unknown primary (CUP) after they become unwell and go to accident and emergency (A&E).
+Others start by seeing their GP if they have symptoms that could be due to cancer.
+The GP examines you and might refer you for tests or to a specialist.
+Some people may be diagnosed during tests for another health condition.

 Sometimes doctors find the primary cancer at a later date.
-When this happens, the cancer is no longer a CUP and your treatment will follow the guidelines for the specific type of cancer, and not cancer of unknown primary (CUP).
+When this happens, the cancer is no longer a CUP and your treatment will follow the guidelines for the specific cancer type.

-Find out which specialist doctor you might see and what to expect.
+Your GP can arrange for you to see a specialist doctor.
+Find out which specialist you might see and what to expect.

-Find out which tests you might have to diagnose cancer, and what further tests you may need to look for the primary tumour.
+The tests you have depends on your symptoms.
+Find out which tests you might have to diagnose CUP and what to expect during the tests.